 Macungie Council President Jean Nagle addressed the press directly at the May 7 meeting, claiming a comment she made at the April 16 meeting was taken out of context.

-Council was considering a motion to restrict public comment to the beginning and end of public meetings.
+Council was considering to the beginning and end of public meetings.

 Borough Manager Chris Boehm made the point that the public might not be able to express opinions if too many limitations are imposed.